patrys/apollo-tooling/packages/apollo/README.md

   OUTPUT  [default: manifest.json] Path to write the extracted queries to

 OPTIONS
-  -h, --help         Show command help
-  --config=config    Path to your Apollo config file --key=key          The API key for the Apollo Engine service --queries=queries  Path to your GraphQL queries, can include search tokens like **
+  -h, --help            Show command help --config=config       Path to your Apollo config file --engineKey=engineKey The API key for the Apollo Engine service --queries=queries     Path to your GraphQL queries, can include search tokens like **

   --tagName=tagName     [default: gql] Name of the template literal tag used to identify template literals containing
                         GraphQL queries in Javascript/Typescript code
 ```

 _See code: [src/commands/queries/extract.ts](https://github.com/apollographql/apollo-cli/blob/master/packages/apollo/src/commands/queries/extract.ts)_